19hours/sg-statutes/Acts/Income Tax Act.md

 (b) any other acquisition the date of which falls in the same basis period of the acquiring company as that of the acquisition referred to in paragraph (a);

-(c) an acquisition that results in the acquiring company and its acquiring subsidiaries owning together in total 75% or more of the total number of ordinary shares in the target company where —
+(c) an acquisition made during the period from 1 April 2010 to 31 March 2015 (both dates inclusive) that results in the acquiring company and its acquiring subsidiaries owning together in total 75% or more of the total number of ordinary shares in the target company where —

 (i) before the date of the acquisition, such total ownership was more than 50% but less than 75% of the total number of ordinary shares in the target company; and

 (ii) the date of the acquisition does not fall in the same basis period of the acquiring company as the date of the acquisition referred to in paragraph (a);

+[Act 2 of 2016 wef 01/04/2015]

 (d) any other acquisition the date of which falls in the same basis period of the acquiring company as that of the acquisition referred to in paragraph (c) and is before 1 April 2016,